 It is our heart and desire that no child will ever be left out because of an inability to pay the full tuition cost of camp.
 We are committed to working with you to figure out a way to get your child to Camp Highland, even if you’re in a tight financial position and even if it takes some creativity on both of our parts to make it happen.
 So, we’ve put together the following as a means to communicate how we think about financial aid and some ideas that you can use to make sure your child joins us at camp this coming summer.

 First, you do not necessarily need to apply for financial aid before apply for summer camp for your child.
 Deposits/Tuition are charged only upon enrollment (not upon submission of the application), so if you’re applying for financial aid, simply make note of that in the application and we’ll handle your application accordingly.

 We do ask everybody to make some investment towards the tuition, even if it’s small.
-Even in the tightest of situations, with a “full scholarship” towards overnight camp, we will generally ask parents to cover the $75 deposit.
+Even in the tightest of situations, with a “full scholarship” towards overnight camp, we will generally ask parents to cover a $75 deposit.

-POLICIES for LEADERSHIP SUMMIT
+POLICIES for LEADERSHIP SUMMIT & WATERSPORTS CAMP

 High School Camps

 (rising 10th-12th graders)